 - Do pay the Rights’s Owner or publisher mechanical license royalties in any case.

 - Distribute as CD’s, vinyl records, and digital downloads

 - Register the remake cover song with a PRO so you can also receive royalties.

-If clearances are successfully completed, you can then lawfully record the cover songs.
+Once these clearances are successfully completed, you can lawfully record the cover songs.
 Once recorded, engineered and mastered, register the new music works (songs) on a PRO (We are affiliated with ASCAP and BMI).

 Winding Way Music publishing can provide any or all of these services for a reasonable fee under a Publishing, Producers and Master and Sync Representation agreements.

 When you distribute as CDs, vinyl (yes vinyl) or digital downloads, Mechanical Royalties are paid to the original author of the song.
 The new artist(s) and their label share the net revenue on the distribution/sales of the recordings after deducting processing fees and the License royalties paid to the original rights holder.